 Forfeitures of the Company's contributions and earnings thereon due to terminations and withdrawals reduce contributions otherwise due from the Company.
-Company contributions made to the Plan were reduced by \$1 million due to forfeited nonvested accounts for each of the years ended December 31, 2014 and 2013.
+Company contributions made to the Plan were reduced by approximately \$1 million due to forfeited nonvested accounts for the year ended December 31, 2015.